 Generic: brimonidine-timolol ophthalmic

-An ophthalmic glaucoma agent - It is used in the eye to treat open-angle glaucoma and high pressure in the eyes
+It is used in the eye to treat open-angle glaucoma and high pressure in the eyes.

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
 Ask your doctor or health care professional if you should continue to use this medicine if you injure your eyes, get an eye infection, or need eye surgery.
 Report any serious side effects right away.
 Stop using this medicine if your eyes get swollen, painful, or have a discharge, and see your doctor or health care professional as soon as you can.